 Not at all - I'm happy to admit that studying maths was a massive blunder.
 If only I could go back in time, and learn violin younger too!

 Joel, 99.9% of scientists "hit a wall" eventually, myself included.
 I've hit several walls, actually, but always managed to scramble around and find happiness in some other direction, sometimes by just getting lucky at the right moment.
 I definitely agree with you that people don't need graduate degrees to have good careers in science.
 As for UCSD being a hard school and everyone having trouble, those are issues we could talk about endlessly.
 We have anonymous teaching evaluations (like almost all American schools), so I hear these kinds of comments all the time.

 I am thoroughly annoyed with many of the answers I have seen posted here.
 What I have read I guess is the output of people who have not succeeded in applying their study of music theory.

-I might make a new threadbfor this, but I need a textbook for advanced music theory, and also music dictation.
+I might make a new thread for this, but I need a textbook for advanced music theory (counterpoint, and covering the different era styles, and their unique characteristics, as well as advanced harmony), and also melodic dictation.
 Any suggestions?

 I am not sure what "advanced music theory is".
 Dariusz Terefenko has a book, "jazz theory from basic to advanced study" Routledge 2014, which is my first choice recommendation to people with a bent toward commercial music performing, and arranging.
 But it won't teach you strict counterpoint, or 17th Century vocal harmony, etc.